msharekh/documents-archiving/DocumentsArchiving.Web/App_Data/DocumentArchInfo.md

     - Document date

-- A facility to sort the search result based on any Serial or Subject.
+- A facility to sort the search result based on any Serial or Subject.(2)

 - A facility to download the document.
+(3)

  ======================================